cuzy-app/external-websites/docs/README.md

 Edit `for-external-website-embedded-in-humhub.js` to customize the code to your needs.

-#### Embed Humhub addons in an external website
+#### Embed HumHub addons in an external website

-**Humhub is embedded, external website is host (parent).
-Humhub addons are in an iframe.**
+**HumHub is embedded, external website is host (parent).
+HumHub addons are in an iframe.**

 You must have something to auto log (and auto register if no account) the user (see below).

-Allow Humhub to be embedded in an iframe by adding `frame-ancestors` in the headers: edit `proteced/config/web.php` and in the `modules` section, add:
+Allow HumHub to be embedded in an iframe by adding `frame-ancestors` in the headers: edit `proteced/config/web.php` and in the `modules` section, add:
 ```
         'web' => [
             'security' =>  [